LabJunBMI/PepEDiff-A-Peptide-binder-Embedding-Diffusion-Model/README.md

 ```

 # 5. Generate binders
-We also provide the script to generate peptide binders by given receptor and pocket.
-Following is an example of generating 100 peptide binders, with length of 15, binds toward TIGIT on given pocket residues.
-The POCKET_IDX is separated by "," and count starting from 0.
-The generation config can be assigned using environment variable, and also can be changed by changing the value of first few lines of the code directly.
+We also provide a script to generate peptide binders given a receptor and pocket.
+The following is an example of generating 100 peptide binders of length 15 that bind to TIGIT, using specified pocket residues.
+The POCKET_IDX values should be separated by commas and are zero-indexed.

+The generation configuration can be set through environment variables, or modified directly in the first few lines of the script.

 ``` bash
 export GEN_NUM=100